Network Traffic Analysis with Process Mining: The UPSIDE Case Study: Evaluation

 \subsection{The UPSIDE Case Study}

-The UPSIDE case study\footnote{\url{https://progettoupside.it/}} involves network traffic collected during the UPSIDE gaming event, which featured several parallel sessions of various games, including Massively Multiplayer Online Role-Playing Games (MMORPGs), First-Person Shooters (FPSs), Real-Time Strategy (RTS), and action games \cite{upsideAina2025}.
-The featured games at the event that we analyze are Clash Royale (CR), an RTS game that puts players against each other in one-on-one battles, and Rocket League (RL), an action game where players control cars to move a ball toward the opponent’s goal.

-The gaming event network of the UPSIDE case study, depicted in Fig. \ref{fig:architecture}, was composed of three sections.
-The first section (right) consisted of two 5G local networks, of which only one was accessible by the event-participating User Equipments (UEs) using two different 5G antennas.
-Among those UEs are 8 devices $D_{CR}=\{d_1,\dots,d_8\}$ that played CR and 4 devices $D_{RL}=\{d_9,\dots,d_{12}\}$ that played RL, which we are going to analyze in the following.
-Please note that although these devices are identified by a local IP address, we will refer to the labels in $D_{CR}$ and $D_{RL}$.
-The second section (middle) is an intermediate MPLS network used to route the traffic to the partner ISP's datacenter.
-The third section (left) is where the traffic is collected and routed to the Internet, where the game servers $Sr$ are located.
+The UPSIDE case study\footnote{https://progettoupside.it/} involves network traffic collected during the UPSIDE gaming event, which featured several parallel sessions of various games \cite{upsideAina2025}.
+The featured games at the event that we analyze are Clash Royale (CR), a real-time strategy game, and Rocket League (RL), an action game.
+The gaming event network of the UPSIDE case study is composed of three sections, depicted in Fig. \ref{DATASET_INFO}.
+The first section consists of two 5G local networks, which were accessed by the event-participating IoT devices using different 5G antennas.
+Among those are 8 devices $D_{CR}=\{d_1,\dots,d_8\}$ that played CR and 4 devices $D_{RL}=\{d_9,\dots,d_{12}\}$ that played RL.
+Please note that although these IoT devices are identified by a local IP address, we will refer to the labels in $D_{CR}$ and $D_{RL}$.
+The second section is an intermediate MPLS network used to route the traffic to the partner ISP's datacenter.
+The third section is where the traffic is collected and routed to the Internet, where the game servers $Sr$ are located.
 The data center in this section contains network devices dedicated to the event, such as two sets of routers, one routing from and to the internet and the other for the event.
 Also, the network switches with traffic mirroring capabilities allowed us to collect the traffic without degrading the network's performance.
-Table \ref{DATASET_INFO} reports some useful information on each dataset device, including the number of TCP packets, the number of unique TCP flows, and the average TCP flow length in terms of TCP packets.
+Table \ref{DATASET_INFO} summarizes key per-device dataset information: number of TCP packets, number of unique TCP flows, and average TCP flow length.
 In the following, we demonstrate the application of the method proposed in Section \ref{sec:method} to a generic UE $d$.
-The source code implementing the proposed method is available online on GitHub\footnote{\href{https://github.com/francescovitale/pm_video_game_traffic_analysis}{https://github.com/francescovitale/pm\_video\_game\_traffic\_analysis}.}.
+The source code implementing the proposed method is available online on GitHub \footnote{https://github.com/francescovitale/pm\_video\_game\_traffic\_analysis}.
 Next, we perform two different experiments.
 The first aims to show the modeling ability and interpretability of the method.
 The second demonstrates the classification capabilities of the method.